Gibside: Later history

-The Bowes-Lyon family had other major country houses, Glamis Castle in Scotland, and Streatlam Castle, County Durham, relatively close to Gibside.
+The Bowes-Lyon family had other major country houses, Glamis Castle in Scotland, and Streatlam Castle, County Durham, located 30 miles to the south.

 Streatlam Castle became vacant in the 1920s after the Bowes-Lyon family sold some of its properties to pay death duties.
 The building was stripped of its fixtures and fittings, with many of the fireplaces and other items being transferred to Glamis Castle.
 Parts of the structure were demolished in 1958, including the removal of the roof.
 What remains is protected by Grade II* listed building status and included in the Heritage at Risk Register.

 Parts of the grounds have been designated a Site of Special Scientific Interest, including a forest garden.

 The chapel and Long Walk have been in the National Trust's ownership since 1965, and an additional 354 acre of the grounds were acquired in 1993.
 The Banqueting House has been in the ownership of the Landmark Trust since 1981, the building having been restored from a derelict shell.
 The stables now house a learning and discovery centre.

 Women's Land Army girls were billeted at Gibside during World War I.